Nvelop

 Credit Card

 For smaller purchases.
-Fast but may have fees.
-Some suppliers don't accept.
+Fast but may carry processing fees.
+Some suppliers do not accept cards.

-Corporate credit cards for employee purchases.
-Good for low-value, frequent purchases.
+Corporate procurement card for employee purchases.
+Well-suited to low-value, frequent transactions.

 Payment Process